Puppy Diarrhea, Home Remedies & When to Call The Vet

 Of course, adult dogs also suffer from the occasional loose stool as well or they pass gas (flatulence).
-At any age, dog diarrhea can be a sign of something serious that needs immediate attention.
+At any age, dog diarrhea can be a sign of something serious that needs immediate attention to prevent pet dehydration.
 This is not about puppy accidents during house training, but an illness your dog can’t control.
 Knowing home remedies, dog first aid, and when to call the vet about puppy diarrhea could save your pet’s life.

 Puppy diarrhea ranks near the top as a common puppy problem, and being familiar with dog diarrhea treatment is important.
 Mild cases may be treated at home and get better but diarrhea can be deadly especially for puppies.